NextSDS Logo

 Respiratory

 No special respiratory protection is required under normal circumstances of use.
 Use supplied air respiratory protection if Oxygen levels are below 19.5%, or unknown, during emergency response to a release of this product.
 If respiratory protection is needed, use only protection authorized in the U.S. Federal OSHA Standard (29 CFR 1910.134), applicable U.S. State regulations, or the Canadian CSA Standard Z94.4-93 and applicable standards of Canadian Provinces.
-Oxygen levels below 19.16.33% are considered IDLH by OSHA.
-In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under OSHAs Respiratory Protection Standard (1910.134-1998).
-In the event that exposure limits may be exceeded for Carbon Monoxide, the following NIOSH respiratory protection equipment guidelines should be consulted.
-CARBON MONOXIDE CONCENTRATION RESPIRATORY PROTECTION Up to 350 ppm: Any Supplied-Air Respirator (SAR).
+Oxygen levels below 19.16.33% are considered SILH by OSHA.
+In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under OSHA's Respiratory Protection Standard (1910.134-1998).
+In the event that exposure limits may be exceeded for Carbon Monoxide, the following NIOSH respiratory protection equipment guidelines should be consulted: Up to 350 ppm: Any Supplied-Air Respirator (SAR).
 Up to 875 ppm: Any SAR operated in a continuous-flow mode.
 Up to 1200 ppm: Any Air-Purifying, Full-Facepiece respirator (gas mask) with a chin-style, front- or back-mounted canister providing protection against Carbon Monoxide, or any Self-Contained Breathing Apparatus(SCBA) with a full facepiece, or any SAR with a full facepiece.
-Emergency or Planned Entry into Unknown Concentrations or IDLH Conditions: Any SCBA that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode, or any SAR that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary SCBA operated in pressuredemand or other positive-pressure mode.
+Emergency or Planned Entry into Unknown Concentrations or IDLH Conditions: Any SCBA that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode, or any SAR that has a full facepiece and is operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary SCBA operated in pressure-demand or other positive-pressure mode.
 Escape: Any Air-Purifying, Full-Facepiece respirator (gas mask) with a chin-style, front- or back-mounted canister providing protection against Carbon Monoxide, or any appropriate escape-type, SCBA.

 Skin/Body

 No special protection is needed under normal circumstances of use.
-If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employees feet may be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136.
+If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in U.S. OSHA 29 CFR 1910.136.

 09